Sturdy Vault Door Construction

 At Sturdy Safe, every seam is hot welded, meaning we fuse the steel together with intense heat for maximum strength and long-term durability.
 These deep, penetrating welds create a single, solid structure, not just pieces stuck together.

 Sturdy Vault Doors have frames made from 3/16", bent several times for more strength.
-Whether you choose an in swing or an ousting, the frames are bent equivalently and they offer equivalent in-pressure resistance.
+Whether you choose an in swing or an ousting, the frames are bent equivalently and offer equivalent in-pressure protection.

 We use only American-made A36 to Grade 50 steel.
 The result is a safe built for true security, where the thickness of the steel makes all the difference.